dashpay/tenderdash/spec/abci++/api.md

 - The application must execute the transactions in full, in the order they appear in `RequestFinalizeBlock.txs`, before returning control to Tenderdash.
 Alternatively, it can commit the candidate state corresponding to the same block previously executed via `PrepareProposal` or `ProcessProposal`.
-- `ResponseFinalizeBlock.tx_results[i].Code == 0` only if the _i_-th transaction is fully valid.
+- If ProcessProposal for the same arguments have succeeded, FinalizeBlock MUST always succeed.
-- Application is expected to persist its state at the end of this call, before calling `ResponseFinalizeBlock`.
+- Application is expected to persist its state at the end of this call, before returning `ResponseFinalizeBlock`.
 - Later calls to `Query` can return proofs about the application state anchored in this Merkle root hash.
 - Use `ResponseFinalizeBlock.retain_height` with caution!
 If all nodes in the network remove historical